Stewori/JyNI/README.md

   - for OS-X type `make -f makefile.osx`
   - for Windows type `make -f makefile.win`
   - for Wine type `make -f makefile.wine`

   Optionally run `make clean` or e.g. `make -f makefile.osx clean` respectively.
   The resulting binaries are placed in the subfolder named `build`.

 * Make the binary files available to your JVM.
   - On Linux, OS-X and other systems that use `libLD` to load binaries, place `libJyNI.so` and `libJyNI-loader.so` somewhere on your `LD_LIBRARY_PATH` or tell the JVM via `-Djava.library.path` where to find them or place them on the Java classpath.
-  - On Windows `JyNI.dll` will be a folder containing `python27.dll`.
+  - On Windows, `JyNI.dll` will be a folder containing `python27.dll`.
 This has technical reasons explained on the [JyNI GSoC-2017 blog](http://gsoc2017-jyni.blogspot.de/2017/08/major-milestone-achieved-jyni-builds.html).
     Treat the folder `JyNI.dll` as if it were the binary dll file.
     It (i.e. its parent directory) must be available on the Java classpath.